Docker Export and Migration

 The tar file output by docker save

-contains all layers, configuration, and metadata of the image, retaining all the build information and version history.
-The output by docker export
+contains all the layers, configurations, and metadata of the image, retaining all build information and version history of the image.
+The output of docker export

-is smaller in size, suitable for releasing applications.
-If there is a continuous modification and development need on the container content, it’s better to use docker commit + docker save
+is smaller in size, suitable for publishing applications.
+If there is a need for continuous modification and development of container content, it is better to use docker commit + docker save

 , which allows rollback like git.